Remington 7600 Review | Is This Pump-Action Rifle Right For You?

 Basic Cleaning

 That being said, you rarely need to break the entire gun down anyway.
 Maybe once a year before you put it away for the season.
-In most cases, you just need to take a handful of pieces apart that will allow you to clean the gun thoroughly.
+In most cases, you just need to take a handful of pieces apart which will allow you to clean the gun thoroughly.
 So although it is more complicated than I feel like it should be, it can still be done.

 Action Bar